Urge Latin America to Counter Hezbollah & Other Terror Groups

 There have been some commendable collective efforts to prevent new attacks, but they are glaringly insufficient.
 The Tri-border shared by Paraguay, Brazil, and Argentina; the city of Iquique in Chile; Maicao in Colombia; Isla Margarita in Venezuela; and Trinidad and Tobago are examples of areas that are difficult to monitor and where terrorist groups have established strongholds.

-We urge the OAS and its member States to:
+Based on your own acknowledgment of this threat in the region, we urge the OAS and its member States to:

 1) approve and implement updated legislation that identifies global terrorism, including Islamist terrorism, as a specific threat;